emanousos/netinfo/README.rst

     $ (venv3) pip install -r requirements.txt

 Install the services and start them.
-You can then access the API through http://localhost:7777 for more details.
+You can then access the API through http://localhost:7777 for more details and to initialize the database.

 Sample Output
 -------------